Follow Us:

 We are committed to providing you with the most efficient airport transfer service, ensuring you reach your destination promptly.
 To optimize your precious time in Istanbul, consider rent a car and driver from Cab Istanbul.
 Secure your reservation by using the buttons below and seize this invaluable opportunity to make the most of your stay.

-Yedikule Fortress Attraction
+Yedikule Fortress

-Istanbul Yedikule Citadel and Dungeon currently museum, an architectural wonder whose origins date back to the Byzantine period.
+Istanbul Yedikule Castele and Dungeon currently museum, an architectural wonder whose origins date back to the Byzantine period.
 Constructed initially in 413 AD under the auspices of Emperor Theodosius II, Yedikule's first tower laid the groundwork for what would become a formidable fortress and prison complex, rich in history and intrigue.
 This initial construction marked the beginning of Yedikule's long-standing legacy as a key strategic and penal site throughout the centuries.

 The expansion of the fortress under Theodosius II's successor introduced four towering observation posts, significantly enhancing the structure's defensive capabilities and its role within the Byzantine Empire.
 However, it was the Ottoman conquest of Constantinople that heralded a new era for Yedikule.
 The visionary Fatih Sultan Mehmet recognized the importance of further fortifying the city's defenses, resulting in the addition of three more towers by 1457.
 This expansion not only solidified Yedikule's strategic importance but also gave it the iconic seven-towered silhouette recognized globally today.